leihs/leihs/README.md

 For login details see [here](https://github.com/leihs/leihs/wiki#live-demo).
 For the description of the roles tight to the specific login users see [here](Roles.md).

+# Features

+An up-to-date, human-readable specification of all our scenarios is to be found [here](https://relishapp.com/leihs/).

 # Wiki

 All the important information is to be found [here](https://github.com/leihs/leihs/wiki).